DonGiatti/tronsr-template/INTRO.md

 - DON GIATTI stands for a sophisticated liqueur based on Swiss ingredients.

-- DON GIATTI was founded by two Swiss: Philippe Ake Ott and Leon Mehlau with a passion for innovative product engineering.
+- DON GIATTI was founded by two Swiss: Philippe and Leon with a passion for innovative product engineering.
 We                   firmly believe that the only keys to success are human capital and passion.

 - DON GIATTI is pure Swiss – from founders over production to bottling all located in the small town of Winterthur near Zurich.